syncthing/docs/specs/bep-v1.rst

 the octal value 0666.

 The **version** field is a version vector describing the updates performed to a file by all members in the cluster.
 Each counter in the version vector is an ID-Value tuple.
-The ID is used the first 64 bits of the device ID.
+The ID is the first 64 bits of the device ID.
 The Value is a simple incrementing counter, starting at zero.
 The combination of Folder, Name and Version uniquely identifies the contents of a file at a given point in time.

 The **local version** field is the value of a device local monotonic clock at the time of last local database update to a file.
 The clock ticks on every local database update.

 The **blocks** list contains the size and hash for each block in the file.
 Each block represents a 128 KiB slice of the file, except for the last block which may represent a smaller amount of data.

 Request
 ^^^^^^^